RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 Supply Chain & Operations Graduate Schemes

-These programmes focus on the logistics, planning, and processes that keep a business running smoothly—from sourcing materials to delivering products or services.
+These programmes focus on the logistics, planning, and processes that keep a business running smoothly, from sourcing materials to delivering products or services.
 Ideal for analytical thinkers and those who enjoy improving systems.

 Check out GSK’s grad schemes if this sounds like your thing.

-On average, grads on a business scheme earn £27,000 to £32,000 per year.
+On average, grads on a business scheme earn on average £27,000 to £32,000 per year.
 It’s also good to know that business jobs out of university tend to pay a little less than this, with a range starting at £20,000 and going up to £28,000.

 It’s important to note that this will vary depending on your company and your location.
 You can expect to have a salary on the higher end of the average if you are based in London to help support your living expenses.